Execution Context & Call Stack in JS

 ans = 2+2;

-In the end of the function we're returning the ans variable by returning we mean that we stopping the function from functioning and moving the control back to the global execution context.
+variable by returning we mean that we stopping the function from functioning and moving the control back to the global execution context.

-Note:- When you return something from an function the local execution context gets destroyed.
+Note:- When you return something from an function the local execution context gets destroyed

-So now our doubleSum2 variable will be having the value of ans variable from square function in the memory component of our global execution context.
+So now our doubleSum2 variable will be having the value of ans

 // Earlier it was undefined in memory component of global execution context